-This course may be full or preparing to leave in the next week.
+This course starts within the next week.
 Please call us at 866-467-7651 to assess the possibility of applying for this course!

 Outward Bound is accredited with the American Gap Association and is the longest running program in this elite group dedicated to providing safe, meaningful and high-caliber educational experiences to students.

 Nine days of the course will be spent completing 80 hours of advanced backcountry first aid and evacuation techniques.
 Mornings are generally devoted to lectures and exams with afternoons devoted to practical hands-on sessions and rescue simulations.
 Expect many rescue simulations with made-up victims and stage blood that will be videotaped for enhanced learning.
 Evenings are reserved for study and assignments.
 Successful completion of this section involves full participation in the field simulations and written exams that make up the assessment process.
-Students will receive WFR and BLS-CPR certification cards from Wilderness Medical Training Center upon completion of the course.
+Students will receive WFR and CPR certification cards from Wilderness Medicine Training Center upon completion of the course.
 These are the industry-standard medical certifications that are required for professionals in the outdoor industry.

-The last 6-10 days of the mountain section will include travel independent from the Instructors, in which the students design and prepare for their own expedition.
-During this final expedition, the students will navigate, travel, camp and work together without oversight from their instructors, who will be following the group to aid in case of emergency.
+The last 6-10 days of the mountain section will include independent travel from the Instructors, in which the students design and prepare for their own expedition.
+During this Final Expedition, the students will navigate, travel, camp and work together without oversight from their Instructors, who will be following the group to aid in case of emergency.
 This culminating backpacking trip is a unique opportunity for students to really put all their skills together as a highly-functioning expedition team, and may include on- and off-trail travel as well as a non-technical peak attempt.

 San Juan Islands, Puget Sound, Washington

 Nestled between Vancouver Island and the North Cascades, the San Juan Islands are a unique coastal cruising ground with large expanses of sparkling water and mountain scenery.
-Students encounter coastlines with a combination of sandy and rocky beaches, shallow and deep harbors, placid and reef-studded bays.
+Students will encounter coastlines with a combination of sandy and rocky beaches, shallow and deep harbors, still and reef-studded bays.
 Knotty, twisted madrona trees grow along much of the shorelines while evergreen fir and pine forests cover large inland areas.
 Sightings of harbor seals, porpoise and eagles are common as well as the occasional glimpse of an Orca whale.
 The islands get less average rainfall than the surrounding area due to the rain-shadow effect of the Olympic Mountains.
-Summertime high temperatures are around 70 degrees Fahrenheit while lows could be in the 40’s.
+Summertime high temperatures are around 70 degrees Fahrenheit while lows could be in the 40s.

 The North Cascades, Washington